-- you have had no fever for at least 24 hours without the use of medicine that reduces fevers, and
+- AND you have had no fever for at least 24 hours without the use of medicine that reduces fevers

-Although most people with COVID-19 get better within weeks of illness, some people experience post-COVID conditions.
+Although most people with COVID-19 get better within weeks of illness, some people experience post-COVID conditions, also known as "long COVID."
 Post-COVID conditions are a wide range of new, returning or ongoing health problems people can experience more than four weeks after first being infected with the COVID-19 virus.
-Even people who did not have symptoms when they were infected can have post-COVID conditions.
+Even people who did not have symptoms in the days or weeks after they were infected can have post-COVID conditions.
 These conditions can have different types and combinations of health problems for different lengths of time.

 Learn more from the CDC about post-COVID conditions.

-Yes, but the likelihood of a person being reinfected with COVID-19 within three months of their initial infection is low.
-If you have recovered from COVID-19 and develop new symptoms of COVID-19, you should isolate immediately and contact your health care provider.
+If you have recovered from COVID-19 and develop new symptoms of COVID-19, you should isolate and contact your health care provider.